 ASsOCIATE DIRECTOR -LAND USE

-Jason joined the Center in 2016, after dedicating several years to science and policy work at the interface of land use and climate change.
-His experience ranges from analyzing the carbon dynamics of land use to developing domestic and international policies to serving as a spokesperson on climate impacts and mitigation opportunities in the land sector.
+Jason's experience ranges from analyzing the carbon dynamics of land use to developing domestic and international policies to serving as a spokesperson on climate impacts and mitigation opportunities in the land sector.
+Prior to joining CCR, Jason dedicated several years to science and policy work at the interface of land use and climate change.
 He received his doctorate in the Emmett Interdisciplinary Program in Environment and Resources at Stanford University, and earned his B.S. and M.S. in Environmental Science at the Ohio State University.

 Associate Director -CCUS Technology

 Matt's experience ranges from serving as a staff scientist to evaluating startup data analytics to founding his own innovative firm.
 Prior to joining, Matt worked in both large corporate and small startup environments.
 Matt earned his M.S. and doctorate in Mechanical Engineering at UC Berkeley and the Lawrence Livermore National Laboratory.
 He received a B.S. in both Mechanical Engineering and Chemistry from Harvard University.

 Jane's experience includes two years as an AAAS Science and Technology Policy Fellow at the Department of Energy, where she worked on climate change policy.
 Jane received her doctorate from the University of Colorado, worked at the USGS for several years at the interface of climate change and carbon science, and is currently a research scientist at the University of Wyoming.
 Jane also co-founded 500 Women Scientists, a grassroots organization that advocates for #womeninSTEM, and Hey Girl Productions, a production company that brings science stories to life.